 Which Former VHSL Activities Carry Forward into the VSHSL Implementation Plan?

 The former VHSL and this VSHSL Implementation Plan use different structures.
 Many of the former VHSL’s activities have equivalent strategies or programs in this VSHSL Implementation Plan.
-Six of the former VHSL’s activities do not have equivalent strategies or programs in this implementation plan.
+Six of the former VHSL’s activities do not have equivalent strategies or programs in this plan.
 The following table identifies VSHSL Implementation Plan equivalents for former VHSL activities that have been carried forward into this plan.